dohack-me/repositories-archive/BlahajCTF_2024/README.md

 These challenges include large files, which my backend (supabase free tier lmao) doesn't support at the moment.
 Otherwise, both challenges have no other issues.
 I am looking to include both of them when I deal with the storage problem.

+- misc
+  - modelanswer
+  - modelanswer 2

+Not sure if my VPS can handle Tensorflow stuff and I don't really want to try lmao

+Other challenges not listed here might be missing as you read this.
+I will try to add those when I can!

 # Notes

 Strangely, some challenge sources lacked its metadata (challenge.yml).

 This means it is impossible to determine the challenge description or its authors.
 For affected challenges, this was noted down on the website.